Data

 Move device telemetry into a queryable data store.

-Use this guide to design the bridge between Infuse IoT device workflows and Infuse DB ingestion.
+Use this guide to design the bridge between Infuse-IoT Cloud device workflows and Infuse-DB ingestion.

-Infuse IoT is the device communication and operational context layer.
-Infuse DB is the scalable time-series data layer for live and historical device records.
+Infuse-IoT Cloud is the device communication and operational context layer.
+Infuse-DB is the scalable time-series data layer for live and historical device records.
 A production pipeline usually has a backend service or gateway between them.

 Integration Shape